Jeff Causey: Professional career

+In July 1997, New England Revolution starting goalkeeper Walter Zenga was placed on Injured Reserve with a knee injury.
+As a result, on July 16, 1997, New England signed Causey.
+Causey made his Revolution debut on August 9 in a 3-0 loss to the Colorado Rapids.
+He made six starts total for the Revolution until Zenga's return in September.
+In the 2000 New England Revolution season Causey led the team in games in goal (22).
+He would again lead the team in 2001.
+Causey was a part of the New England Revolution until April 2002 when he retired from playing professionally.

-Causey was actively involved in the community and in 2000 & 2001, he received the New York Life "Humanitarian of the Year" as well the 2001 Boston Sports Awards "Ron Burton Community Hero".
+Causey was actively involved in the community and in 2000 & 2001, he received the New York Life "Humanitarian of the Year" as well the 2001 Boston Sports Awards "Ron Burton Community Hero."
 In 2008, Causey was inducted into the New England Soccer Hall of Fame.

-Coach
+Coaching career

 In 1995, Causey served as an assistant coach with the University of Virginia’s soccer team.
-On May 7, 2002, the University of Maryland, College Park announced it had hired Causey as an assistant with the men’s soccer team.
+On May 7, 2002, the University of Maryland, College Park announced it had hired Causey as an assistant with the men's soccer team.
 In 2003, he was an assistant coach with the Boston Breakers in the WUSA.
 With the collapse of the WUSA, Causey went into the financial services sector with Smith Barney in Manchester, New Hampshire.
 At the present time he is a Certified Financial Planner with TIAA-CREF.
 On January 19, 2012, it was announced that Causey would be joining the New England Revolution broadcast team for the 2012 season.
 Causey is still involved in soccer, coaching youth teams and players in the Massachusetts and New Hampshire area.
-He coaches good goalkeepers like Ryker Fauth, Jose Goodman, Reinner Federals, and Sean Cory.